 Marcus Neuroscience Institute

-Another distinctive feature of the Marcus Neuroscience Institute will be its Biplane Angiography Suite.
-The second such suite at Boca Raton Regional Hospital, it is crucial in the diagnosis and care of a host of neurological conditions.
-With this technology, physicians can produce highly detailed, three-dimensional images simultaneously from two regions of the head, from front-to-back and side-to-side.
-This superior visualization greatly enhances diagnostic and therapeutic capabilities and significantly reduces the time to complete a neurological angiogram.
+Another distinctive feature of the Marcus Neuroscience Institute is its biplane angiography suite, a critically important component in the diagnosis and care of a host of neurological conditions. “ With biplane, we can produce highly detailed, three-dimensional images from two regions of the head, from front-to-back and from side-to-side,” explained Dr. Levy.
+“This superior visualization greatly enhances our diagnostic and therapeutic capabilities and significantly reduces the time to complete a neurological angiogram.”

 In addition to highly acclaimed clinicians in all facets of the neurosciences, the Institute’s staff will also include neurointensivists — physicians who are specially trained in neurocritical care.
 According to Dr. Levy, recent studies show that neurointensive care units utilizing this type of specialist see lower mortality rates, shorter lengths of stay and a decrease in discharges to nursing homes.

 The latest data from the Centers for Medicare and Medicaid Services show that with an aging population one of the largest anticipated needs in healthcare will be in the neurosciences, including vascular disease of the brain, Alzheimer’s and other memory disorders, multiple sclerosis, epilepsy and brain tumors.

 “The Institute will have specific and advanced programs designed to address each of these afflictions, all in one place and under one roof,” said Mr. Marcus.
 “Our goal in making our gift to Boca Regional was to meld the best in physician skill with the finest technology in a marvelous facility.
 This spring, our community will see that we accomplished just that.”